Levinsky Market is a specialty market named after the street it is located on. And besides food stores, there are many

-Levinsky Market is a small market named after the street it is located on (Levinsky street).
+Levinsky Market is a small market named after the street it is located on (Levinsky Street).
 And it is a specialty market.
-Unlike Carmel Market and other markets in Tel Aviv, you can not find all the food groups.
+Unlike Carmel Market and other markets in Tel Aviv, you can not find all the food groups there.
 Levinsky Market specializes in spices, dried fruits, and nuts.
-And similarly to other markets, in recent years, this became a trendy area with bars, restaurants, coffee shops, and chef-owned establishments.
+And similarly to other markets, in recent years, it has become a trendy area with bars, restaurants, coffee shops, and chef-owned establishments.

 Levinsky Market is located on Levinsky Street in Tel Aviv.
-Largely on Levinsky Street between Ha’Aliya and Ha-Mashbir Streets.
+Primarily on Levinsky Street between Ha’Aliya and Ha-Mashbir Streets.

 Interactive map of the area:

 If you walk to the Levinsky Market, you can set the navigation app to Levinsky Street 59 or 28, Tel Aviv.